diegoperezo97/movies-etl/README.md

-# ETL - Extract, Transform, Load
+# MODULE 8: ETL - Extract, Transform, Load

 ## Overview of the Analysis
 * Amazing Prime Video is the world's leading online retailer's streaming platform for movies and television shows.
 The Amazing Prime video team wants to create an algorithm that can anticipate which low-budget films will become popular and then buy the streaming rights for a low price.